heathermiller/dist-prog-book/chapter/2/futures.md

 Promises and javascript have an interesting history.
 In 2007 inspired by Python’s twisted, dojo came up with it’s own implementation of of dojo.Deferred.
 This inspired Kris Zyp to then come up with the CommonJS Promises/A spec in 2009.
 Ryan Dahl introduced the world to NodeJS in the same year.
 In it’s early versions, Node used promises for the non-blocking API.
 When NodeJS moved away from promises to its now familiar error-first callback API (the first argument for the callback should be an error object), it left a void for a promises API.
 Q.js was an implementation of Promises/A spec by Kris Kowal around this time.
 FuturesJS library by AJ ONeal was another library which aimed to solve flow-control problems without using Promises in the strictest of senses.
 In 2011, JQuery v1.5 first introduced Promises to its wider and ever-growing audience.
 The API for JQuery was subtly different than the Promises/A spec.
 With the rise of HTML5 and different APIs, there came a problem of different and messy interfaces which added to the already infamous callback hell.
 A+ promises aimed to solve this problem.
 From this point on, leading from widespread adoption of A+ spec, promises was finally made a part of ECMAScript® 2015 Language Specification.
 Still, a lack of backward compatibility and additional features provided means that libraries like BlueBird and Q.js still have a place in the javascript ecosystem.

-## Different Definitions

-Future, promise, Delay or Deferred generally refer to same synchronization mechanism where an object acts as a proxy for a yet unknown result.
-When the result is discovered, promises hold some code which then gets executed.

-In some languages however, there is a subtle difference between what is a Future and a Promise.
-“A ‘Future’ is a read-only reference to a yet-to-be-computed value”.
-“A ‘Promise’ is a pretty much the same except that you can write to it as well.”

-In other words, a future is a read-only window to a value written into a promise.
-You can get the Future associated with a Promise by calling the future method on it, but conversion in the other direction is not possible.
-Another way to look at it would be, if you Promise something, you are responsible for keeping it, but if someone else makes a Promise to you, you expect them to honor it in Future.

-More technically, in Scala, “SIP-14 – Futures and Promises” defines them as follows:
-A future is a placeholder object for a result that does not yet exist.
-A promise is a writable, single-assignment container, which completes a future.
-Promises can complete the future with a result to indicate success, or with an exception to indicate failure.

-An important difference between Scala and Java (6) futures is that Scala futures were asynchronous in nature.
-Java's future, at least till Java 6, were blocking.
-Java 7 introduced the Futures as the asynchronous construct which are more familiar in the distributed computing world.

-In Java 8, the `Future<T>` interface has methods to check if the computation is complete, to wait for its completion, and to retrieve the result of the computation when it is complete.
-CompletableFutures can be thought of as Promises as their value can be set.
-But it also implements the Future interface and therefore it can be used as a Future too.
-Promises can be thought of as a future with a public set method which the caller (or anybody else) can use to set the value of the future.

-In Javascript world, Jquery introduces a notion of Deferred objects which are used to represent a unit of work which is not yet finished.
-Deferred object contains a promise object which represent the result of that unit of work.
-Promises are values returned by a function, while the deferred object can be canceled by its caller.

-C# also makes the distinction between futures and promises.
-In C#, futures are implemented as Task<T> and in fact in earlier versions of the Task Parallel Library futures were implemented with a class Future<T> which later became Task<T>.
-The result of the future is available in the readonly property Task<T>.Result which returns T. Tasks are asynchronous in C#.

 ## Semantics of Execution